This article is part of a series created in partnership with SiteGround. Thank you for supporting the partners who make SitePoint possible.

 For example, you may have a set of article posts.
 Each post will have unique data, such as the title and body text.
 It will also have data used in other posts, such as the category and author details.
 Rather than repeat the same data again and again, we create separate tables:

-• an author table containing an ID, the author’s name and other details
+table containing an ID, the author’s name and other details - a

-• category table containing an ID and the category name
+table containing an ID and the category name - a

 SQL databases implement safeguards to guarantee data integrity.
 You should not be able to reference an author ID which does not exist or delete a category used by one or more articles.